dwrensha/wordpress-sandstorm/read-only-plugins/sqlite-integration/readme.txt

 == Upgrade Notice ==

-Fixed the bug about meta query with BETWEEN comparison which may cause some plugins to work correctly.
+WordPress 4.0 compatibility is checked and some bugs are fixed.
 Upgrade is recommended.
 When auto upgrading fails, please try manual upgrade via FTP.

 == Changelog ==

+= 1.7 (2014-09-05) =
+* Fixed the bug about changing the order of the attachment file in the editor screen.
+* Fixed the bug about the manipulation of CREATE query.
+* Added an 128x128 icon and 256x256 icon.
+* Change for checking the user defined value of pcre.backtrack_limit and using it.
+* WordPress 4.0 compatibilitiy checked.

 = 1.6.3 (2014-05-10) =
 * Fixed the bug about manipulating meta query with BETWEEN comparison.